 The Roaring Fork Motor Nature Trail also provides access to the Trillium Gap Trail.
 Hike the Trillium Gap Trail to reach Grotto Falls, the only place in the Smoky Mountains where you can stand behind the falls as the water cascades to the pool.
 If hiking to a waterfall is not your thing, the Place of a Thousand Drips can be reached by car.
-It’s one of two waterfalls in the park accessible by car—find it at stop 15, near the end of the Roaring Fork Motor Nature Trail.
+It’s one of two waterfalls in the park accessible by car—find it at stop 15, near the end of the beautiful and captivating Roaring Fork Motor Nature Trail.

-At Traffic Light #8 in Gatlinburg, TN turn off the Parkway onto Historic Nature Trail Road.
+At Traffic Light #8 in Gatlinburg, turn off the Parkway onto Historic Nature Trail Road.
 Follow this road to the Orchard entrance to the Smoky Mountains National Park.
 The entrance to the Roaring Fork Motor Nature Trail loop is immediately following the Rainbow Falls Trailhead.

 -Pack a picnic lunch to enjoy at one of the scenic turnouts or to eat it at the waterfall after hiking the Trillium Gap Trail.

 -There are no Visitor Centers along the motor trail and no turning back once you start, so packing a cooler with water and snacks is advisable.